 Rating of Evidence: I = Data from randomized controlled trials; II = Data from well-designed nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Among patients with chronic HCV infection, approximately one-third progress to cirrhosis, at a median time of less than 20 years.1,2 The rate of progression increases with older age, alcoholism, male sex, and HIV infection.3-6 A meta-analysis found that HCV/HIV-coinfected patients had a three-fold greater risk of progression to cirrhosis or decompensated liver disease than HCV-monoinfected patients.5 The risk of progression is even greater in HCV/HIV-coinfected patients with low CD4 T lymphocyte (CD4) cell counts.
-Although antiretroviral therapy (ART) appears to slow the rate of HCV disease progression in HCV/HIV-coinfected patients, several studies have demonstrated that the rate continues to exceed that observed in patients without HIV infection.7,8 Whether HCV infection accelerates HIV progression, as measured by AIDS-related opportunistic infections (OIs) or death,9 is unclear.
-Although some older ARV drugs that are no longer commonly used have been associated with higher rates of hepatotoxicity in patients with chronic HCV infection,10,11 newer ARV agents currently in use appear to be less hepatotoxic.
+Among patients with chronic HCV infection, approximately one-third progress to cirrhosis, at a median time of less than 20 years.4,5 The rate of progression increases with older age, alcoholism, male sex, and HIV infection.6-9 A meta-analysis found that patients with HCV/HIV coinfection had a three-fold greater risk of progression to cirrhosis or decompensated liver disease than patients with HCV monoinfection.8 The risk of progression is even greater in patients with HCV/HIV coinfection who have low CD4 T lymphocyte (CD4) cell counts.
+Although antiretroviral therapy (ART) appears to slow the rate of HCV disease progression in patients with HCV/HIV coinfection, several studies have demonstrated that the rate continues to exceed that observed in patients without HIV infection.10,11 Whether HCV infection accelerates HIV progression, as measured by AIDS-related opportunistic infections (OIs) or death,12 is unclear.
+Although some older ARV drugs were associated with higher rates of hepatotoxicity in patients with chronic HCV infection,13,14 the newer ARV agents that are currently in use are less hepatotoxic.

-- All HIV-infected patients should be screened for HCV infection using sensitive immunoassays licensed for the detection of antibody to HCV in blood.18 At-risk HCV-seronegative patients should undergo repeat testing annually.
+- All patients with HIV should be screened for HCV infection using sensitive immunoassays licensed for the detection of antibodies to HCV in blood.15 At-risk HCV-seronegative patients should undergo repeat testing annually.
 HCV-seropositive patients should be tested for HCV RNA using a sensitive quantitative assay to confirm the presence of active infection.
-Patients who test HCV RNA-positive should undergo HCV genotyping and liver disease staging as recommended by the most updated HCV guidelines (see http://www.hcvguidelines.org/).
+Patients who test HCV RNA-positive should undergo HCV genotyping and liver disease staging as recommended by the HCV guidelines (see https://www.hcvguidelines.org/).

-- All patients with HCV/HIV coinfection should be evaluated for HCV therapy.
+- All patients with HCV/HIV coinfection are candidates for curative HCV treatment.

 When to Start Antiretroviral Therapy